-If you have continued feelings of frustration or sadness, talk to your doctor.
+If you have continued feelings of anger or sadness, talk to your doctor.
 You may have low mood or depression, and treatment may help.

 The first step in managing fatigue is working out how it affects you.
 Start by talking to your GP, nurse or specialist doctor about how you are feeling, including how long you have felt fatigued.

 It may help to write down how you are feeling from day to day.
 This can help you to learn when you have the most and least energy.
 You may have tests to see what could be causing the fatigue.
 If possible, the health care team will treat conditions like pain or anaemia that might be contributing to the fatigue.
 You may need a referral to a specialist or a fatigue clinic (if available).

 The best way to manage fatigue will depend on your individual situation, but the following general tips may help you to manage day to day:

 - Plan a loose daily schedule or routine based on how you are feeling.

 - Save your energy for what you want or need to do most.

 - Pace yourself.
 Try to attend to one thing at a time and include regular short breaks throughout the day.
 Rest when you need to.

 - Eat as well as possible, drink lots of water, and avoid smoking and alcohol.